 Lamé is a type of fabric woven or knit with thin metallic yarn.
 It evokes the look of old Hollywood glamour and is still worn by stars today when they want to shimmer.
 As the price of metallic fabrics has dropped in price, lamé is now readily available in the mass fashion off-the-rack market.

 Lamé fabric is produced in many designs, depending on the composition of the other threads in the fabric.
 Vintage lamé was gold or silver in color but today you can find a range of colors from emerald to fuchsia to turquoise available.
-Lamé fabrics can be found on handbags, accessories, home decor and even furniture upholstery.
+Lamé fabrics can be found on handbags, accessories, home decor, and even furniture upholstery.

 Vintage lamé was made with true metallic threads of gold, silver, or copper that could tarnish with age.
 Today's lamé fabrics can be a woven or knit textile with a combination of metallic coated fibers and polyester or nylon yarns.
 The use of these mainly synthetic fibers makes the fabric much more lightweight, easier to handle during construction of a garment, and easier to care for.